eddmash/powerorm/docs/source/orm/intro/configuration.rst

     all tables created will prefixed with testing so instead of the table *user* it will becomes *testing_user*.

-- **charset**

-    The charset used when working with strings.

-- **timezone**

-    Default: uses timezone of the current php installation.

-    A string representing the time zone .

 .. _config_components:

 - **components**

-    Enables adding extra modules to the orm.

-    This is an array of modules that need to be part of the orm.

-        - The *key* is used to access the module as an attribute of the orm
+    This configuration serves two purposes:
+     - Registering :ref:`applications<component_apps>`.
+This are
+       applications/project
+       that the orm will be used to manage models, migrations and perform queries.
-        - The value should be a *callback* that receive the orm instance and returns and instance of the module.
+     - Registering :ref:`components<component_home>` that extend the orm good examples of this are :

-    The component will be accessible from the orm instance via the *key*.

-    see :ref:`Debugbar Setup<debugbar_setup>` for example.

-.. _config_commands:

-- **commands**

-    Allows adding commands to orm manager.
+        - :ref:`Faker <faker_home>` which is used to generate dummy data for the orm.
+        - :ref:`Debuging Toolbar <debugbar_home>` A tool bar to help in development to view things like what sql the orm ran.
+        - :ref:`PhpGis <gis_home>` Makes the orm work with gis data.

-    see :ref:`Faker Setup<faker_setup>` for example.
+    see :doc:`Components<components>` for more.

 Sample Configuration file.
 ============================